geerlingguy/ansible-role-composer/README.md

     composer_project_path: /path/to/project

-Path to a composer project.
+Path to a composer project to run install.

+    composer_project_no_dev: no

+Disables installation require-dev packages

     composer_add_project_to_path: false